mrtrpak/Google-Ads-Certification-Training/README.md

   - Use the **KEYWORD PLANNER** tool to identify the amount of traffic potential keywords might get.
   - Use the **DISPLAY PLANNER** to see how to reach your target audience based on keywords, websites or interest categories.
+  - Use the **PERFORMANCE PLANNER** to react to ever-changing external factors.
+Improves return on investment so you can drive more conversions within your target cost-per-acquisition (CPA).
+  Recommended that you choose campaigns that drive towards the same goal.
+Performance Planner works best by shifting budgets between multiple campaigns and optimizing for the campaigns that are expected to drive a higher return on investment.
+Also check monthly since auctions fluctuate a lot.

 ### Make Your Ads Seen